terraform-aws-modules/terraform-aws-apigateway-v2/README.md

 ## Supported Features

-- Support many of features of HTTP API Gateway, but rather limited support for WebSocket API Gateway
+- Nearly all features of HTTP API Gateway
 - Conditional creation for many types of resources

-## Feature Roadmap

-- Some features are still missing (especially for WebSocket support)

 ## Usage